wp-plugins/toznyauth/readme.txt

 	3. Scan the QR code that appears using the Tozny app on your phone.

 == Changelog ==

+= 1.1.5 =
+ * Fixed bug that prevented non-admin users from adding devices.

 = 1.1.4 =
  * Updated enrollment QR to use ThickBox modal.